 Most human investment advisors charge between 1% and 2% of your portfolio.
 If they manage a $500,000 portfolio for you, a 2% management fee comes to a steep $10,000 per year.

 Beyond their own fee, you also have to account for the fees of the funds they choose.
-Human advisors may recommend you buy expensive, actively managed mutual funds or ETFs that could cost an additional 1% to 3% each year.
+Human advisors may recommend you buy expensive, actively managed mutual funds or exchange-traded funds (ETFs) that could cost an additional 1% to 3% each year.
 And in many cases, you won’t even know it if they don’t show you that level of detail when proposing investments.

 2. Availability for the Average Person

 It takes work for human investment advisors to manage your money.
-And since they charge based on a percentage of your portfolio, they require a minimum portfolio under management for it to be worth their time to take you on as a client.
+And because they charge based on a percentage of your portfolio, human advisors require a minimum portfolio under management for it to be worth their time to take you on as a client.

 Minimum portfolios tend to start at around $50,000 on the low end.
 Many investment advisors require $1 million or more as a minimum portfolio to even consider taking you as a client.